RiyaThakur7/RiyaThakur7.github.io/README.md

 |Mathematics|Mr. Sanchit Mehra|Derivatives|
 |Peer Internship|Seniors|Excel, AI and Machine Learning|

 July 11, 2024, The second day of Induction Program.
 There were 2 lectures for _Electronics and Communications Students_.
 First Lecture was **Mathematics** and was conducted by  **Mr.Sanchit Mehra** .
 Sir revised the topic of _**Derivatives**_.
-He explained the topic very well and told usto solve the questions.
+He explained the topic very well and we solved many questions.
 It was a very interactive class.

 Second lecture was **Peer Internship**.
 It was conducted by our seniors.
 Firstly, They taught us _**How to use Excel?**_.
 They explained it very well.
 Second topic was _**Artificial Intelligence and Machine Learning**_.
 They explained us _**What is AI?**_.
 They told us about **Chat Gpt**.
 There are many AI softwares such as Chat Gpt, Gemini, Meta etc. We got to know about _**Machine Learning**_.
 Machine Learning is a subset of Artificial Intelligence that automatically enables a machine or system to learn and improve from experience.
 That was a wonderful class.
 We got so much information about AI and Machine Learning.